The Average Credit Score in America

 FAQs

-• Here's the average credit score by age range, which could be considered a good target credit score to aim for:
+• Here's the average credit score by age range, according to Experian, which could be considered good target credit scores to aim for:

 Our Research Expert